 From the put-in a short trail leads down to Findlay Falls.
 This drop had a runnable right line in the past but has since become a logjam.
 The left main line of Findlay Falls is plain nasty at best.

 After about 2+ kilometers of clear water and two notable drops, the run tightens up and picks up gradient.
-Two narrow pinches lead you to a third boof-pinch aptly named the Portal.
+A portageable logjam exists in this upper section as of 2018, with slow current and eddies both above and below.
+Further on, two narrow pinches lead you to a third boof-pinch aptly named the Portal.
 Set between vertical walls and a difficult scout, the Portal can certainly gauge the level of the run.
 If the Portal appears too sketchy to run, the river flow is above recommended flow.

 After the Portal things really start rocking out with many more drops and consequences if mistakes are made.
 The crux is now in a deep canyon where the gradient goes off through a mess of sharp limestone.
 In the steepest section, a 200 yard torrent requires technical moves through some tricky rapids followed by a big launch off a pourover of chunky boulders.
 The final exit rapid is a big sloping class V ramp best done hard left with your foot on the gas until you punch the main hole and enter the slide.
 This rapid is also portagable on river right.
 From here Findlay Creek bubbles down until it joins up with the Kootenay.
 The take out is difficult to spot so be on the lookout for the powerlines and a beach on the right.